History of anime: 2010s

-On September 6, 2013 Hayao Miyazaki announced that The Wind Rises (2013) would be his last film, and on August 3, 2014 it was announced that Studio Ghibli was "temporarily halting production" following the release of When Marnie Was There (2014), further substantiating the finality of Miyazaki's retirement.
+On September 1, 2013, Hayao Miyazaki announced that The Wind Rises (2013) would be his last film, and on August 3, 2014, it was announced that Studio Ghibli was "temporarily halting production" following the release of When Marnie Was There (2014), further substantiating the finality of Miyazaki's retirement.
 The disappointing sales of Isao Takahata's comeback film The Tale of Princess Kaguya (2013) has also been cited as a factor.
-Several prominent staffers, including producer Yoshiaki Nishimura and director Hiromasa Yonebayashi, left to form their own Studio Ponoc, premièring with Mary and the Witch's Flower (2017).
-Both Ghibli and Miyazaki subsequently went back into production for the up-coming film How Do You Live?, while Takahata died on April 5, 2018 of lung cancer.
+Several prominent staffers, including producer Yoshiaki Nishimura and director Hiromasa Yonebayashi, left to form their own Studio Ponoc, premiering with Mary and the Witch's Flower (2017).
+Both Ghibli and Miyazaki subsequently returned for the production for the 2023 film The Boy and the Heron, while Takahata died on April 5, 2018, of lung cancer.

 Various international anime distribution companies, such as ADV Films, Bandai Entertainment, and Geneon Entertainment, were shut down due to poor revenue, with their assets spun into new companies like Sentai Filmworks or given to other companies.

 In 2011, Puella Magi Madoka Magica was aired in Japan.
-The anime was a change from normal magical girl anime, as this anime contained more darker, complex and more gorier themes than magical anime usually would.
-The anime got great reception from critics, as United Kingdom's Anime Network's Andy Hanley rated it a 10 out of 10 for its emotional content and evocative soundtrack.
+The anime was a departure from typical magical girl anime, as it contained darker, more complex, and gorier themes than what was seen in the genre.
+The anime was well-received by critics, with United Kingdom's Anime Network's Andy Hanley rating it a 10 out of 10 for its emotional content and evocative soundtrack.

-Both Attack on Titan and The Wind Rises reflect a national debate surrounding the reinterpretation of Article 9 of the Constitution of Japan, with Miyazaki's pacifism in the film coming under fire from the political right, while Attack on Titan has been accused of promoting militarism by people in neighboring Asian countries, despite being intended to show the haunting, hopeless aspects of conflict.
-The mecha anime genre (as well as Japanese kaiju films) received a Western homage with the 2013 film Pacific Rim directed by Guillermo del Toro.
+Both Attack on Titan and The Wind Rises began to reflect a national debate surrounding the reinterpretation of Article 9 of the Constitution of Japan, with Miyazaki's pacifism in the latter work coming under fire from the political right, while Attack on Titan has been accused of promoting militarism by people in neighboring Asian countries, despite being intended to show the haunting, hopeless aspects of conflict.
+The mecha anime genre (as well as Japanese kaiju films) received a Western homage with the 2013 film Pacific Rim, directed by Guillermo del Toro.

-Western streaming services such as Netflix and Amazon Prime are increasingly becoming involved in the production and licensing of anime for the international markets.

-In 2015, an all-record-high of three hundred forty anime series aired on television.
+Western streaming services such as Netflix and Amazon Prime Video became increasingly involved in the production and licensing of anime for the international markets.
+By 2015, an all-record-high of 340 anime series were airing on television.